IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

     The first section in the detail analysis summary page is the **Complexity section**.
-The overall complexity for the application is **simple**, indicating that the application can be directly moved to cloud without any code change.
+The overall complexity for the application is **simple**, indicating that the application can be directly moved to Open Liberty without any code change.

     ![](./images/media/image31.png)

     <br/>

 5. Scroll down to **Complexity Rules** section.

-You can see although there is no code change required and no development cost, the estimate migration over all develop cost is **0 days**.
-This estimate is based on data from IBM Services engagements, which includes migrating management, server configuration, and testing.
+    You can see there is no code change required, so there is **0 days** for the migration development cost.
+This estimate is based on data from IBM Services engagements, which includes application code migration, but does not include many additional migration project costs such as testing, Runtime Server configuration, etc.

     ![](./images/media/image32.png)

     <br/>

-6. Expand the **Issues and issues details** section.
+8. Expand the **Issues and issues details** section.
 You can see the only minor potential issue listed is on configuring the application in Docker container.